I'm My Own Grandpa: Real-life incidents

 A proof that a man may be his own Grandfather.—There was a widow and her daughter-in-law, and a man and his son.
 The widow married the son, and the daughter the old man; the widow was, therefore, mother to her husband's father, consequently grandmother to her own husband.
 They had a son, to whom she was great-grandmother; now, as the son of a great-grandmother must be either a grandfather or great-uncle, this boy was therefore his own grandfather.
 N. B. This was actually the case with a boy at a school in Norwich.

 An 1884 book, The World of Wonders, attributed the original "remarkable genealogical curiosity" to Hood's Magazine.

 In 1989, The Rolling Stones bassist Bill Wyman married Mandy Smith; she was 18 and he 52.
 In 1993, Wyman's 30-year-old son from his first marriage, Stephen, married Smith's mother, Patsy, who was then aged 46.
-Had Bill and Mandy not divorced by then, Stephen would have been his own step-step-grandfather.
+However this was after Wyman and Smith had divorced.
+Wyman is therefore, arguably, the father-in-law of his ex-mother-in-law as well as the step-grandfather of his ex-wife.